 THE PILGRIMS - Part III: A Fifty-Year Friendship Treaty

 Having survived the perils of the north Atlantic crossing aboard the Mayflower, during their first winter in Massachusetts nearly half of the Pilgrims had perished from malnutrition, scurvy, and exposure to frigid temperatures.
 Living conditions were harsh both on and off the ship.
-One early casualty was William Bradford’s young wife Dorothy who drowned after falling off the ship’s deck while Bradford was on shore searching for food and a suitable place to build
+One early casualty was William Bradford’s young wife Dorothy who drowned after falling off the ship’s deck while Bradford was on shore searching for food and a suitable place to build their community.

 The Pilgrims came from generations of farmers and were accustomed to raising livestock and producing grains and other crops from their rich English soil.
 Unfortunately, the seeds they brought to the New World did not fare well in the rocky soil of Massachusetts, so their only other source of food that first winter came from hunting game in an unfamiliar landscape.